Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Conclusion

 \section{Conclusion}

-In summary, the results presented here show that the variational formulation of stochastic thermodynamics provides a unified and systematic geometric framework for constructing models that are thermodynamically consistent by design.
-Crucially, this approach remains valid far from equilibrium, applies to both closed and open systems, and naturally accommodates nonlinear system-bath interactions beyond weak coupling.
+The variational formulation of ST provides a unified and systematic geometric framework for constructing models that are thermodynamically consistent by design.
+Crucially, this approach remains valid far from equilibrium, applies to both closed and open systems, and naturally accommodates nonlinear bath interactions through coupling of configurational and thermal variables.
 It systematically integrates microscopic fluctuations with macroscopic thermodynamic structure, offering a flexible and modular formalism grounded in the second law.
 These features make it broadly applicable, from isolated mechanical systems to open, interacting, and actively driven environments.

-Remarkably, fluctuation-dissipation relations have emerged as fundamental constraints for thermodynamic consistency beyond detailed balance.
-In particular, they have been shown to ensure compliance with the second law of thermodynamics and to provide a well-defined interpretation of entropy production.
-Within this context, the variational approach provides a systematic framework for deriving such relations from first principles.
+Remarkably, FDRs have emerged as fundamental constraints for thermodynamic consistency to ensure compliance with the second law of thermodynamics, providing a well-defined interpretation of entropy production and ensuring LDB.
+Within this context, the variational approach offers a systematic framework to derive such relations from first principles, under the assumptions of time-scale separation, large bath size and micro-reversibility.
+Although we have restricted our results to Gaussian noise, we expect the nonholonomic constraints to be independent of the particular noise correlations.
+Exploring this direction---by extending the formalism to incorporate non-Markovian or non-Gaussian dynamics, for instance through generalized FP equations~\cite{Denisov_2009}---remains an interesting avenue for future research.
+Finally, as a variational formulation rooted in Hamilton’s principle, the current framework naturally applies to Langevin-type dynamics, but not to more general Markov chains.

 Ongoing work extends this framework to infinite-dimensional systems (fields), where the underlying geometric structure of the variational principle enables thermodynamically consistent modeling of complex fluids, active matter, and other continuum systems.
-Promising research directions include the development of variational integrators for structure-preserving numerical schemes \cite{Gawlik2020,Gawlik_2021,gawlik24}, the application of Lagrangian reduction by symmetry to capture emergent phenomena \cite{GAYBALMAZ2009,reduction_nematic}, and the incorporation of non-Markovian dynamics within this formalism.
+Promising research directions include the development of variational integrators for structure-preserving numerical schemes \cite{Gawlik2020,Gawlik_2021,gawlik24}, the application of Lagrangian reduction by symmetry to capture emergent phenomena \cite{GAYBALMAZ2009,reduction_nematic}, a systematic treatment of conservation laws and Lie group symmetries, and, as previously mentioned, the role of configurational-thermal variables coupling and non-Markovian dynamics.